jannisborn/covid19_ultrasound/data/README.md

 # COVID-19 Ultrasound data

 We build a dataset of lung ultrasound images and videos.
-The dataset is assembled from publicly available resources in the web as well as from publications.
+The dataset is assembled from donations from hospitals as well as publicly available resources from the web (mostly publications and educational websites).

 ## Contribute!
-- You can donate your lung ultrasound recordings directly on our website: [](https://pocovidscreen.org)
 - Please help us to find more data!
 Open an [issue](https://github.com/jannisborn/covid19_pocus_ultrasound/issues) if you identified a promising data source.
 Please check [here](https://docs.google.com/spreadsheets/d/1t-tLMjMod6W-nAjkuxmO0CLsiyalFIOp92k_XD_yeo8/edit#gid=1181682638) in our Google sheet whether the data is already included.
 Useful contributions are: